reactive-python/reactpy/src/py/docs/source/basics.rst

 Getting Started
 ===============

-Let's reexamine the example that you may have seen :ref:`at a glance <At a Glance>` on the
+Let's look at the example that you may have seen :ref:`at a glance <At a Glance>` on the
 homepage:

 .. code:: python